More about: Milan Duomo and Its Terrace Tickets and Tours

 Yes, you can book a guided tour of the Duomo Terrace and, in addition to admiring the views and the spectacular statues and details, you will have the possibility to complement the visit with the explanation of a professional guide.

-While the Terrace is beautiful everywhere you look, learning about the history and characteristics of this architectural style is also very worthwhile.
+While the Terrace is beautiful in every way, learning about the history and characteristics of this architectural style is also worthwhile.
+With this option you can also add when booking a tourist bus ticket valid for 48 hours.

 But if you want to make a more complete visit, also visit the interior of the Milan Cathedral will be a wonderful option.
 You can choose to book a combined guided tour of the Duomo and the roof of the Cathedral.

-• Recommended if...
-You don't know the Duomo yet and you are only interested in its interior and rooftop, as well as its history.
+- Recommended if...
+You don't know the Duomo yet and you are only interested in its interior and the rooftop, as well as its history.

-How to get to the Duomo in Milan
+How to get to the Duomo of Milan

 By Metro